 If the TO or TOs don't respond or are not solving the problem:

 2.- Contact the Clan Tournament Director: Lindax

 If you're not happy with his actions and/or decisions:

 Hosting a Clan Tournament

-The Clan Directors strongly recommend that you come to one of us first to discuss your proposed tournament.
+The Clan Directors strongly recommend that you contact the Clan Tournament Director (Lindax) first to discuss your proposed tournament.
 For the most part there are not going to be any really strict guidelines to follow for your clan tournament.
 The reason for this is that we want to encourage unique, new, and fun ideas.
 A strict tournament policy might stifle creative ideas, a result that no one wants.

 There are several considerations.
 The following is a brief list:

 -Format (round robin, bracketed tournament, league, etc.)

 -Number of games per player (tournament wide, per matchup, etc.)